-NeuroRestore® and Alzstatin® - with a focus on Alzheimer's disease, where the leading candidate ACD856 is in clinical development phase.
+NeuroRestore[®] and Alzstatin[®] - with a focus on Alzheimer's disease, where the leading candidate ACD856 is in clinical development phase.
 Painless - focuses on pain treatment and contains two projects: ACD440 in clinical development phase and TrkA-NAM in research phase.

-There are several drug candidates in the various platforms: two in NeuroRestore and two in Alzstatin.
+There are several small molecule drug candidates in the various platforms: two in NeuroRestore and two in Alzstatin.
 There are also two projects in the Painless platform.
 A diversified portfolio of drug candidates paves the way for other indications, such as cognitive disorders associated with Alzheimer's, traumatic brain injury, sleep disturbances and Parkinson's disease, as well as for severe pain in conditions such as neuropathy and osteoarthritis.

 - The NeuroRestore platform is developing a new generation of symptomatic drugs for the treatment of illnesses with cognitive disorders, such as Alzheimer's disease.
-The target mechanism also has other potential indications, including depression and cognitive disorders in Parkinson's disease, traumatic brain injury and sleep disorders. - Innovative disease-modifying and preventive drugs for Alzheimer's disease are under development within the Alzstatin platform.
-They are intended to enable simple administration of the drug and be more cost-effective. - The Painless platform includes two projects: TrkA-NAM and ACD440, which both focus on severe pain conditions. - The drug candidate ACD440 was in-licensed in January 2020 and affects a specific biological mechanism; the 2021 Nobel Prize in Physiology or Medicine was awarded for the discovery of this mechanism.
+The target mechanism also has other potential indications, including depression and cognitive disorders in Parkinson's disease, traumatic brain injury and sleep disorders. - Innovative disease-modifying and preventive oral drugs for Alzheimer's disease are under development within the Alzstatin platform.
+They are intended to enable simple administration of the drug and be more cost-effective. - The Painless platform includes two projects: TrkA-NAM and ACD440, which both focus on severe pain conditions. - The drug candidate ACD440 was in-licensed in January 2020 and targets a specific biological mechanism - a discovery that was awarded the 2021 Nobel Prize in Physiology or Medicine.
 The compound is being developed for the treatment of neuropathic pain, a field with great unmet medical need.
-The project is currently in the clinical development phase. - The TrkA-NAM project is aimed at treating severe pain caused by disorders such as osteoarthritis, which today lacks sufficiently effective treatment.
+The project is currently in the clinical development phase. - The TrkA-NAM project is aimed at treating other severe pain conditions caused by disorders such as osteoarthritis, which today lacks sufficiently effective treatment.
 The project is currently in the research phase.